Chair's Column: Your Checklist to Embrace Winter + Support #DSMlocal

 Purchase at least 50% of your holiday gifts locally.
 Most small business retailers rely on holiday gift purchases for a large part of their revenue.
 One way you can safely shop is by checking out the Holiday Promenade in the Historic East Village, taking place each Wednesday and Sunday through the holidays.
-Or check out the Historic Valley Junction Gift Guide.
+Or check out the Historic Valley Junction Jingle in the Junction.
 For more information on how to shop local this holiday season, check out the #DSMlocal Buying Guide and other resources to shop local at DSMpartnership.com/DSMlocal.

 - Order from at least two local restaurants around the holidays.
 A strong restaurant scene adds to our community’s vibrancy, and restaurants have gone through a lot of challenges this year.
 The week between Christmas and New Year’s Day is a great time to spread a little extra holiday cheer by ordering from a local restaurant.
 Bonus points if you make it a point to order from at least one restaurant a week leading up to the holidays.
 If the weather is warm enough, many may have their patios open, and many local restaurants have received heaters through the Extend the Season grant.

 - Skate at Brenton Skating Plaza in December.
 A great way to get outside and embrace the cold weather is to go to Brenton Skating Plaza.
 The venue is open through Saturday, January 2 and is following social distance and masking protocols to ensure a safe experience.
 Skaters can sign up for hour-and-a-half timeslots, lace up their skates and #MaskUpDSM.